 Professors Cropanzano and Walumbwa have observed that most adults do not have an adequate moral compass and therefore “look outside themselves for guidance in moral dilemma situations.”
 It is the leaders of their organizations to whom they primarily look, and studies show that few things impact the ethical climate of a firm more than the actions of their leaders.
 Importantly, leaders’ unethical actions are copied by subordinates even more readily than their ethical actions.

 Believing that we are moral people and will automatically do moral things, many of us act with little self-reflection and thereby often make ethical mistakes.
 Overconfidence renders leaders particularly vulnerable, because they have typically had great success in their lives.
-Leaders are often given uncritical support, which Professor Frances Milliken found, leads them to be even more overconfident than the rest of us.
-Think of Ken Lay, former CEO of Enron—minister’s son, noted philanthropist … convicted felon.
-Or of disgraced lobbyist Jack Abramoff—devout Jew, devoted family man …convicted felon.
+Think of Ken Lay, former CEO of Enron – minister’s son, noted philanthropist… convicted felon.
+Or, think of disgraced lobbyist Jack Abramoff devout Jew, devoted family man… convicted felon.

 Another behavioral factor that particularly affects leaders is the “instant entitlement bias.”
 Studies show that if people are told that they are part of a team and that they should divide up resources allocated to the team, they tend to divide the resources equally among team members.
-But if they are told that they have been selected as the “leader” of the team, even if they have done nothing at all to deserve that title, they tend to keep a much larger share of the resources for themselves.
+But if they are told that they have been selected as the “leader” of the team, they tend to keep a much larger share of the resources for themselves.
 In real life, leaders often fall victim to the instant entitlement bias, as can be seen in the lavish lifestyles often lived by corporate bigwigs.
 Think of former Tyco CEO Dennis Kozlowski, who spent $2 million of company money on his wife’s birthday party.

 It is often shocking how top corporate officers (like WorldCom’s Bernie Ebbers) and high government officials (like New York’s Eliot Spitzer) come to the view that the rules that apply to everyone else do not apply to them.
-Often they do outrageous things with little or no effort to hide their wrongdoing because they become so convinced of their importance to their firm’s mission, which somehow justifies their exempting themselves from legal and ethical standards that apply to others.
-For example, when Ken Lay was found to have violated Enron’s Code of Ethics by investing in company that did more than 80% of its business with Enron, he called suggestions of impropriety “form over substance.”
-Rules, he said, “are important, but you should not be a slave to rules either.”
+For example, when Ken Lay was found to have violated Enron’s Code of Ethics by investing in a company that did more than 80% of its business with Enron, he called suggestions of impropriety “form over substance.”
+“Rules,” he said, “are important, but you should not be a slave to rules either.”